Blog

 • Continuously evaluate trust by monitoring traffic to detect anomalies, such as the transfer of a file using a false MIME type (e.g., an executable masked as an image), or the presence of non-standard tunneling activities over legitimate protocols (such as DNS or ICMP), which may indicate unauthorized or illegal activities.

-To find out more about embedding NG DPI into ZTNA and wider cloud-based security solutions, I encourage you to download the technical white paper: How SSE Leaders Use Next Generation DPI for Market Success.
+> For more about embedding NG DPI into ZTNA and wider cloud-based security solutions, you can download the technical white paper: How SSE Leaders Use Next Generation DPI for Market Success

 Related insights